top of page

 🔄 Periodising Cardiovascular Work: Matching Heart to Strength

-Just as strength training follows organized periods of intensity and recovery, cardiovascular training should be periodized to enhance, not interfere with, your strength goals.
+Just as strength training follows organised periods of intensity and recovery, cardiovascular training should be periodised to enhance, not interfere with, your strength goals.

 During Strength Accumulation Phases:

-• Emphasize Zone 1–2 work for recovery enhancement
+• Emphasise Zone 1–2 work for recovery enhancement

 • Reduce or eliminate high-intensity cardiovascular training